2022-11-06: End of game

 2023-08-07: BACK ON SVALBARD OR ...

 RECENTLY ON TV4:

 The Arctic Expeditions 2023

-Log book and video clips from the expedition yacht Villa in the Arctics during Spring 2023:
+Log book and video clips from MV Polar Pioneer and MV Villa in the Arctics during the Spring and Summer 2023: